Oslandia/workshop-qwc2/workshop.md

 [QWC2 Documentation](https://github.com/qgis/qwc2-demo-app/blob/master/doc/QWC2_Documentation.md)

 Note: we, at Oslandia, have decided to use, and contribute to, QWC2 for our clients.
+We've evaluated QWC2 as the simplest and most flexible web client for QGIS Server.

 ### This workshop